 Motor Vehicle Registration

-B. Students are not permitted to use faculty/staff decals and or park in faculty staff parking spaces.
+B. Students are not permitted to use faculty/staff permits and or park in faculty staff parking spaces.

-C. Decals will be valid for one academic year and will expire each year on August 1.
+C. Permits will be valid for one academic year and will expire each year on August 1.

 D. A vehicle registration form must be completed prior to issuance of any parking permit and the following information must be provided: